Nightmare99/NotMoodle/README.md

     - 2 files - one for users and one for courses.
  - Business logic - mostly in fileops.js

  fileops.js has most of the frequently used functions.
-Some are listed below:
+They are described below:

  - getParsedData(filename) - read json file 'filename', parse its contents and return a javascript object.
  - getCourses(user) - return all course details of both the courses registered as well as authored by 'user'.